awsdocs/aws-storagegateway-user-guide/doc_source/GettingStartedTestGatewayVTL.md

 To test your setup, use a compatible backup application, as described following\.

+**Note**
+Unless otherwise stated, all backup applications were qualified on Microsoft Windows\.

 **Topics**
 + [Testing Your Setup by Using Arcserve Backup r17\.0](backup-arcserve.md)
 + [Testing Your Setup by Using Bacula Enterprise](backup-bacula.md)